 Less Conditioned Space.
 HES tracking data shows the program has serviced smaller homes (i.e., less above grade conditioned space) from 2017 to 2019.
 Less average conditioned space/participant is consistent with lower consumption over this time, as well as lower savings.

-Figure 112: Conditioned Space (Average Square Feet/Participant) (HES 2017-2019)
+Figure 112: HES Average Participant Heated Square Footage by Year and Fuel Type